zack-bitcoin/amoveo/docs/basics/oracle_security_question.md

 So the attacker will end up winning lots of money on the worthless side of the fork, and everyone else will earn lots of money on the valueable side of the fork.

+An attacker bribes the developers to update Amoveo so that one of the oracles can only resolve on a lying state.
+#####

-2) Just because I want a hard update to happen doesn't mean I can get it to happen.
+Just because I want a hard update to happen doesn't mean I can get it to happen.
 Sometimes the mining pool operators make me set up a testnet first so they can try it out.
 I walk mining pool operators through what has changed for every update.
 Additionally, I write a report for the community explaining what the update will change and why they should be willing to participate.